tjworks/tapdata-docs-en/docs/cloud/prerequisites/on-prem-databases/mariadb.md

    Next, we will demonstrate how to create a self-signed certificate using OpenSSL.
 Before proceeding, you can log into the MariaDB database and execute `SHOW GLOBAL VARIABLES LIKE '%ssl%';` to check if SSL/RSA files have been generated and the SSL status.

    1. Log into the device hosting the MariaDB database and execute the following commands to generate a CA certificate.
+For more information, see [OpenSSL](https://www.openssl.org/docs/man1.1.1/man1/openssl.html).

       ```bash
       # Create and enter the directory where the certificate files will be stored, adjust as needed